yene/gif/README.md

-# gif
+# GIF
-small utility to manage may gifs
+Small utility to manage may GIFs.

 # Todo
 - [ ] create storage